PARKDALE

 Did You Know?
 Karaoke originated in Japan in the 1970s — literally meaning “empty orchestra” — and it turns out singing karaoke helps reduce stress and build connection.

-1704 Queen St West
+1704 Queen West

 With friendly staff, hot Italian coffee, and fresh-squeezed juice, it’s a long-time local favourite just south of Roncesvalles.